 "We have known that Kingfisher is having increasing problems.
 So the final solution hinges on how the capital will be infused, how the cash flow will improve," he said.

-The latest crisis at Kingfisher started when disgruntled engineers responsible for aircraft safety checks threatened other employees reporting to work.
+The latest crisis at the ailing carrier started when disgruntled engineers responsible for aircraft safety checks threatened other employees reporting to work.

-Before the shutdown, Kingfisher operated just 10 planes out of a fleet that once numbered 64, the regulator said.
+Before the shutdown, Kingfisher was operating just 10 planes out of a fleet that once numbered 64, according to the regulator.